 Buyers will often drop in on an open house simply because it's open.
 Maybe it's a home you've often admired and you're curious to see what it looks like inside.
 Just be honest and tell the agent that you have no inclination to buy if this is the case.
 You can still tour the home.

 More than one person has decided to buy a home because they unexpectedly and immediately fell in love with it at an open house.

 Neighbors Who Visit Open Houses

-You might think the agent doesn't want you to come to the open house if you are a neighbor, but actually, the agent would love to show the home and get your feedback.
+You might think the agent doesn't want you to come to the open house if you're a neighbor, but most agents would actually love to show you the home and get your feedback in this situation.
 Neighbors are a great source of information.

 And you might have a friend or coworker who would be interested in the property.
 Don't feel embarrassed to admit to the agent that you are "a neighbor from down the street."